 [This review was made for the Anime-Planet Bingo Challenge: Winter 2019 event.
 Is it weird that I couldn’t take big bad Alexis Kerib seriously, because I kept expecting him to say, “Justice is over!” at some point?]

-The show is packaged as a Japanese Superhero show where Super Hero Cop Gridman fights the city against giant Kaiju monsters.
-There is however much more to this show and the Ultraman and Kaiju part of the show is just a layer to a much bigger picture.
+The show is packaged as a Japanese Superhero show where Super Hero Cop Gridman fights for the city against giant Kaiju monsters.
+There is however much more to this show and the Ultraman & Kaiju part of the show is just a layer to a much bigger picture.

 Great execution, stunning art and even though the characters will feel a bit goofy at times you will come to appreciate them.
 SSSS.Gridman is filled with great references to other shows like Ultraman, Gridman, Evangelion, Transformers and many more.

 Really, just give it a try...
 It's Studio Trigger, you know you'll love it.

 SSSS.Gridman is a truly bizarre experience.
 After the monumentally disappointing Darling in the FranXX and the surprisingly worthwhile Planet With, this show completes the year’s holy trinity of super robot anime by being a confusing mixed bag that is a nightmare to discuss.
 While it doesn’t exactly go full Evangelion, there are still references to it as well as stylistic similarities between the two.
 However, there’s more to this peculiar anime than just being another run-of-the-mill mecha series.